mahidulhq/linux-server-hardening-runbook/README.md

 # Linux Server Hardening (Ubuntu)

-A practical, beginner-friendly project to harden an Ubuntu server using security best practices.
+A practical project to harden an Ubuntu server using security best practices.

 ---